swanhack/Make-Your-Own-CLI-Editor/README.md

 Yelo, this week we want you to try and make your own Command Line Editor.. that is, a command line application that allows you to both create and edit files.

+The example code attached to this repo is crap, an idiot (me) hacked it together in under 90 minutes, never the less it is a working example.

 ## What is a file?

 Abstracted somewhat, a file need be no more than a list of lines.